 A student may withdraw from a course(s) without academic penalty through the last day of the first week following midterms.
-During this time the student must fill out a withdrawal form.
-All withdrawals after the time noted above are "withdrawn-failing" except in cases of dire and obvious necessity as determined by the Academic Dean.
+During this time, the student must fill out a withdrawal form.
+All withdrawals after the time noted above are "withdrawn-failing" except in cases of dire and obvious necessity as determined by the Office of the Dean in concert with the VPAA.
 Forms for withdrawal may be completed online by accessing the Registrar's page on the Faulkner University's website and clicking on the "forms" link.
 A student has not officially withdrawn from a class or from school until the proper forms have been filed with the Registrar's Office.